eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Fatigue

 While prominence is global to the election, fatigue is local to the voter.
 We draw a random fatigue ranking for each voter, as a stand-in for ballot-order rotation.
 As voters go down the ballot, they are more likely to be fatigued and simply stop looking at names.
 Maybe they need to pick up their kids from soccer practice, or they came from a long day at work, or they just don't care.
-The probability that a voter is not fatigued enough to vote for candidate $c$ is given by:
+For the "fatigue" parameter $\ell$, the probability that a voter is not fatigued enough to vote for candidate $c$ is given by:

 $$P_{\text{not fatigued}}(voter, c) = \ell^{\text{fatigue_position}(voter, c)}$$